jinyang628/browse-with-u/README.md

 preprocessing:

-- We have a function that extracts domain andquery params from url (cut size of url)
+- We have a function that extracts domain and query params from url/trims the url of unnecessary content (DONE)
-- page states store url params and domain instead of entire url
+- page states store url params and domain instead of entire url (DONE)
 - Agent has a functional window of recent page states.
 - Agent can add things to LTM using user's answers to preference questions
 - Agent can identify if user is in scrolling mode (dont track page states)